jandsnadell/morsecoderpico/README.md

 # Installation
 (1) Download as ZIP

-(2) Extract and take the UF2 file and put it on your Pico. (drive name RPI-RP2).
+(2) Extract and take the ADAFRUIT UF2 file and put it on your Pico. (drive name RPI-RP2).

 (3) The Pico will reboot and the new drive name should be CIRCUITPY.